-A5.
+- A5.
 Enhance, Embellish, and Identify Areas.
 Enhance an area by reflecting the local character within the right-of-way.
 Embellish an area by integrating elements in new development that build on the area's character.
-Identify an area's special features or qualities by integrating them into new development.
+Identify an area's special features or qualities by integrating them into new development. - A5-1.

-A5-1.
 Consider South Waterfront's History and Special Qualities.
 Consider emphasizing and integrating aspects of South Waterfront's diverse history in new development proposals.
 When included in the development proposal, integrate works of art and/or water features with site and development designs.

-Findings for A5 & A5-1: The applicant has indicated that this guideline is met through the color palette of the materials and through the building's orientation to the river.
+Findings for A5 & A5-1: The applicant has indicated that this guideline is met through the color palette of the materials, which is similar to that of nearby buildings, and through the building's orientation to the river.

-While recognizing that the color palette was similar to nearby buildings and the use of Corten steel in the courtyard was a subtle nod toward the district's industrial history, staff previously contended that the applicant could make a stronger gesture towards recognizing the special qualities and history of South Waterfront than the previous proposal showed.
 The Commission indicated that the best way for the proposed building to respond to the special qualities of the district was to simplify its material palette and exterior façade expression and present itself as a polite addition to the neighborhood.
-The current proposal shows that the applicant has heeded the Commission's comments in this regard as they are now, for the most part, proposing a systematic order to the exterior materials.
-There is now a more established base, middle, and top of the building, with entrance points more clearly defined than previously proposed.
-In addition, secondary materials that prompted concern have now been limited to recessed private areas.
+The proposal shows that the applicant has heeded the Commission's comments in this regard as they a systematic order is now proposed for the exterior materials.
+There is an established base, middle, and top of the building, with entrance points clearly defined.
+In addition, secondary materials that prompted concern have been eliminated and replaced with materials that provide a sense of warmth and quality.
+These quidelines are met.